 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

-Yes o No
+0 X Yes No

 Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.